EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * TYPE = 0
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}
-* CIPHER_SUITEs_V - cipher suites from CIPHER_SUITEs_U or the EDHOC cipher suites registry that V supports.
+* SUITES_V - cipher suites from CIPHER_SUITEs_U or the EDHOC cipher suites registry that V supports.
 Note that CIPHER_SUITEs_V contains the values from the EDHOC cipher suites registry and not indexes.

 ### Example Use of EDHOC Error Message with CIPHER_SUITEs_V